quipucords/qpc/docs/_build/man-qpc.rst

 **qpc insights login**

 This command requests the authorization of the user to Insights.
-A user code and associated authorization URL is displayed that the user can access in a separate browser window to login to Insights and be authorized to use qpc to publish reports.
+A user code and associated authorization URL is displayed that the user can access in a separate browser window to login to Insights and be authorized to use {{qpc}} to publish reports.

 Publishing to Insights